Commercial Plumbing Services vs. Residential Plumbing Services

 Looking ahead, it's relatively good news for commercial plumbing.
 While spending was down during and immediately following the pandemic, spending on commercial building projects actually rose by almost 20% in 2023.

-There are many chances for commercial plumbers to get involved in long-term projects.
+There are many opportunities for commercial plumbers to get involved in long-term projects.

 As companies grow and build new premises, they'll need plumbers to set up new plumbing systems.
 They'll then need help maintaining them.